JupyterTech/watsom-ai-frontend/README.md

 that is the presentation of the templates and the dashboard
 ![templates presentation](https://user-images.githubusercontent.com/112562504/218134275-a32a7373-6799-4e65-8358-2c7b4ca503f3.png)

-I will be in charge of making the home page, the blog landing pages.

 almost at the end of the project we will also have to integrate a membership system using paypal and recurring payments